Shoresh92/Type_I_error/index.md

 ## $p$-value and $\alpha$

 We should remind the reader to avoid the commom misunderstanding: $p$ is not the probability that $H_0$ is true or false.
-It is because to claucate $p$, we already assumed $H_0$ is true.
+It is because to claucate $p$ we already assumed $H_0$ is true.
 Instead, $p$ provides a measure of observing an effect when in fact it does not exist.
 [In other words](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/),
-> $p$-value is simply a measure of the strength of evidence against[or in favor of] $H_0$.
+> $p$-value is simply a measure of the strength of evidence against [or in favor of] $H_0$.

-This means that low(high) $p$-value indicates a weak(strong) $H_0$, i.e. the effect is unlikely(likely) to be due to pure sampling error.
+This means that low (high) $p$-value indicates a weak (strong) $H_0$, i.e. the observed effect is unlikely (likely) to be due to pure sampling error.
+This is how $p$-value can be used to favor/disfavor $H_0$.

-Therefore, we found out how $p$-value, as the result of Null Hypothesis can be in favor or against $H_0$.
 And here is where $\alpha$ comes into play: an artificial cutpoint which is used as a measure to reject or not-reject the Null Hypothesis.

-To clarify this, let's review the definition of Type I erros: the probability of rejecting true Null Hypothesis.
+To clarify, let's review the definition of Type I error: the probability of rejecting true Null Hypothesis.
 In other owrds, [type I error occurs](https://www.stat.berkeley.edu/~hhuang/STAT141/Lecture-FDR.pdf)
-> when we are observing a difference when in truth there is none.
+> when we are observing a difference [effect] when in truth there is none.

-, and let's use the definition above to relate $\alpha$ to $p$ in an example where we assign $\alpha$ two values ($a\lpha = 0.05$ and $\alpha = 0.03$) for $p=0.03$.
+To find out how $\alpha$ and $p$ relate, let's set two significant levels ($\alpha = 0.05$ and $\alpha = 0.03$) and assume  $p=0.03$.

 $p = 0.03$: there is a 3% chance of observing an effect, solely due to the sampling error, when it is actually none.